 \section{Model Parameters}

-To optimize the objective function $\mathcal{L}$ with respect to the input noise $\eta_X^2$ (Eq.~(6) in the main text), we fixed the mean copy number of all three proteins to $\mu_X=\mu_Y=\mu_Z=100$.
-This ensures that copy number driven noise remains consistent across species, allowing us to isolate the role of noise propagation from input to output in shaping the dual-fidelity landscape of different network motifs.
+To optimize the objective function $\mathcal{L}$ with respect to the input noise $\eta_X^2$ (Eq.~(6) in the main text), we fix the mean copy number of all three proteins to $\mu_X=\mu_Y=\mu_Z=100$.
+This ensures that copy-number-driven noise remains consistent across species, allowing us to isolate the role of noise propagation from input to output in shaping the dual-fidelity landscape of different network motifs.
 Choosing copy numbers on the order of a hundred also justifies the use of Gaussian approximations \cite{Tanase2006, Mehta2009}.

 The degradation rates are chosen as $\tau_Y^{-1}=1.0$ and $\tau_Z^{-1}=10.0$ to enforce a separation of timescales in which $Y$ decays slowly and $Z$ decays rapidly.
 Such a hierarchy is a common requirement for reliable signaling: a slower upstream component ($Y$) preserves memory of prior input ($X$), while a faster downstream component ($Z$) can rapidly track changes without accumulating excessive noise.
 This arrangement facilitates efficient information transmission along the motif \cite{Nandi2024}.
-Within this regime, we analyze how input noise can be tuned to optimize the trade-off between informational and geometric fidelity.
+Within this regime, we analyze how input noise can be tuned to optimize the informational and geometric fidelities.
 We next vary each of $\theta_X$ and $\theta_Z$ across three regimes: $<1$, $=1$, and $>1$ represented by the values 0.5, 1, and 2, respectively.
 We have nine possible sets of ($\theta_X,\theta_Z$) for PFL, DNFL, and NFL motifs.
 However, for SC, C1-FFL, and I1-FFL, we have three possible values of $\theta_X$ only.
 This allows us to explore how promoter affinities of $Y$ shape the balance between the two fidelities.